tjwalkr3/ham-exam/README.md

 Rubric items:
 - [ ] client side state stores (e.g. tanstack query or context)
 - [ ] 10+ pages or views
+- [ ] 1+ action(s) require user confirmation to perform
+- [ ] 1+ action(s) automatically adjust the UI when performed

 Features:
 - [ ] a context with useStates in it that can store the section that is being studied and the quiz type (default to technician class)
+- [ ] a custom function and associated tool call on the frontend that can start a new quiz (requires user confirmation before opening the quiz page)
 - [ ] a popup modal that allows the user to confirm the LLM's section choice before linking them to the quiz

 #### Delivered